 Mediterranean Regional Component

 In this Mediterranean-based program, it is important that students graduate with historical and/or sociopolitical knowledge of the region.
-To fulfill this requirement, students choose from one of the following courses:
+To fulfill this requirement, course options may include:

 - History of the Mediterranean